-Writers Forum Workshop – New Series is meeting online via Zoom for the duration of the UK’s present COVID-19 (Coronavirus) emergency.
-In-person meetings will recommence once the current restrictions on public assembly are lifted, and when it is safe to gather in physical spaces again.
+Writers Forum Workshop is meeting online via Zoom for the duration of the UK’s present COVID-19 (Coronavirus) emergency.
+In-person meetings will recommence once it is judged safe to gather in physical spaces again.
 Please see the Forthcoming workshops page for updates on this, and for details of online meetings.

-Writers Forum Workshop – New Series usually takes place on the second Saturday of each month, beginning at 3.30pm and finishing for 5.30pm (NB: the September 2021 workshop will be an exception – see the Forthcoming workshops page for updates on this, and for further details of online meetings.
-Focusing on experimental poetry, it offers a supportive, non-judgmental atmosphere for poets to share new work that pushes the boundaries of their art.
+Writers Forum Workshop usually takes place on the second Saturday of each month, beginning at 3.30pm and finishing for 5.30pm (NB: the September 2021 workshop will be an exception – see the Forthcoming workshops page for updates on this, and for further details of online meetings.
+Focusing on experimental poetry, we offer a supportive, non-judgmental atmosphere for poets to share new work that pushes the boundaries of their art.
 Attendance is free and open to anyone with an interest in writing or hearing such work.
 When workshops run in person, there is no need for advance booking – just show up at the meeting with your work.

 What happens at the workshop?

 Poets take turns to perform or present recent work to the group.
 The meetings are lightly chaired, with participants reading as and when they feel ready.
 In contrast to many creative writing workshops, there is no exchange of critical feedback after each piece, as this could discourage innovative practice.
 The workshop is nevertheless a good learning experience, giving authors a chance to discover how their work sounds and feels when performed to a group.
 The atmosphere is very much that of a co-operative poetry reading where everyone has a chance to contribute.
 After everyone who wants to read has had a turn, if there is enough time, those with extra material are given an opportunity to read again.
 Guest readers are sometimes invited in advance to give extended presentations as the finale to a workshop.
 Once the workshop has finished, there is usually an opportunity to chat.

 What sort of work should I bring?